heyswappy/Sudoku/README.md

-# sudoku
+# Sudoku
-solves sudoku problem
+Solves sudoku problem

-concepts used:
+Concepts used:
-recursion
+* Recursion
-backtracking
+* Backtracking

 Contains the C source code and .exe file corresponding to it and 6 testcases as .txt files